jamesratzlaff/bit-manip/README.md

 There is also the method ``Bitwise.CyclicShifter.Using.aByteBuffer`` implemented for you as well as a generic constructor ``new CyclicShifter<T>(ToIntFunction<T> lengthGetter, ObjIntToByteFunction<T> getAtIndex, ObjIntByteConsumer<T> setAtIndex)`` to easily use whatever kind of byte container you please.

-This uses bitwise operations itself to achieve this so it runs pretty darn quick.
+At the core all of the shifting and carrying is done using bitwise operators, therefore it runs pretty darn fast.
+It could be faster using concrete object interaction instead of method references.

+##Boundless buffer operations
 Another object you may find useful is a ``CyclicByteBuffer`` which can be used to do operations over arrays smaller or larger than itself.
 A use of this object can be found in the ``Bitwise.Util.doOperation(byte[],IntBinaryOperator,byte...)`` method.

-Example

 ```java
 byte[] bytes =new byte[]{0b10000001,0b00011000,0b00000111};//100000010001100000000111